-The following unaudited pro forma financial information summarizes the results of operations for the three months ended March 31, 2013 as if the Confluent Surgical acquisition completed by the Company during 2014 had been completed as of January 1, 2013.
-The pro forma results are based upon certain assumptions and estimates, and they give effect to actual operating results prior to the acquisition and adjustments to reflect (i) the change in interest expense, depreciation expense, and intangible asset amortization, (ii) certain external expenses related to the acquisition as if they were incurred on January 1, 2013 that will not be recurring in the post-acquisition periods, (iii) income taxes on the aforementioned adjustments at the Company's statutory rate, and (iv) the earnings per share impact of the increase in the number of weighted average shares outstanding from the sale of registered common shares during November 2013 in anticipation of the Confluent Surgical acquisition.
+The following unaudited pro forma financial information summarizes the results of operations for the three and six months ended June 30, 2013 as if the Confluent Surgical acquisition completed by the Company during 2014 had been completed as of January 1, 2013.
+The pro forma results are based upon certain assumptions and estimates, and they give effect to actual operating results prior to the acquisition and adjustments to reflect (i) the change in interest expense, depreciation expense, and intangible asset amortization, (ii) certain external expenses related to the acquisition as if they were incurred on January 1, 2013 that will not be recurring in the post-acquisition periods, and (iii) income taxes on the aforementioned adjustments at the Company's statutory rate.
 No effect has been given to other cost reductions or operating synergies.
-As a result, these pro forma results do not necessarily represent results that would have occurred if the acquisitions had taken place on the basis assumed above, nor are they indicative of the results of future combined operations.
+As a result, these pro forma results do not necessarily represent results that would have occurred if the acquisition had taken place on the basis assumed above, nor are they indicative of the results of future combined operations.

-The pro forma impact of the Confluent Surgical acquisition was not material to the 2014 consolidated operating results of the Company; therefore the pro forma impact on that period has not been included below.
+The pro forma impact of the Confluent Surgical pre-acquisition results were not material to the 2014 consolidated operating results of the Company; therefore the pro forma impact on the 2014 results of the Company has not been presented below.
 The pro forma results below also incorporate the impact of the change in accounting for the MDET on the 2013 results which is discussed in Note 1.